 Devils forward Claude Lemieux won the Conn Smythe Trophy for scoring 13 goals, including three game-winners, and 16 points in 20 playoff games.

 Relocation and Expansion

-The brain trusts of the Florida Panthers and Mighty Ducks of Anaheim got together in Quebec City, on June 24, 1993, to fill out their rosters at the NHL Expansion Draft.
-The other 24 teams were able to protect one goaltender, five defensemen and nine forwards.
+The brain trusts of the Florida Panthers and Mighty Ducks of Anaheim got together in Quebec City on June 24, 1993, to fill out their rosters at the NHL Expansion Draft.
+The other 24 teams were able to protect one goaltender, five defensemen, and nine forwards.
 All first-year pros were exempt from the draft.
-48 players were chosen, two from each team, and only one goaltender or defenseman could be picked from each team.
+A total of 48 players were chosen, two from each team, and only one goaltender or defenseman could be picked from each team.

 The Panthers selected goaltender John Vanbiesbrouck of the Vancouver Canucks with the first pick, while the Mighty Ducks took St. Louis Blues netminder Guy Hebert.
 Both goaltenders started the first game in their respective franchise’s history later that fall.

 Some of the Panthers’ more notable picks included Joe Cirella, Gord Murphy, Tom Fitzgerald, Scott Mellanby, and Brian Skrudland.
 Ron Tugnutt, Stu Brimson, Joe Sacco, Bob Corkum, and Terry Yake were among the players selected by the Mighty Ducks.

 Welcome to the NHL